uselagoon/lagoon-sync/README.md

 The `config` command will output all current cconfiguation information it can find on the environment.
 This is used for example to gather prerequisite data which can be used to determine how `lagoon-sync` should proceed with a transfer.
 For example, when running the tool on a environment that doesn't have rsync, then the syncer will know to install a copy of rsync on that machine for us.
 This is because rsync requires that you need to have it available on both locations in order to transfer.

-This can be ran with:
+This can be run with:

 `$ lagoon-sync config`